Brokkoly/BrokkolyBot/README.md

 ~~Remote Hosting, not running in a session on my desktop~~ As of 6/4/20, now hosted on Heroku: https://brokkolybot.herokuapp.com/

 A database not stored in a text file

 The ability to remove commands

 Unique commands and settings per server

-Many other TODOs
+Other TODOs